-46:1 Israel began the journey, taking all his possessions, and he arrived in Beersheba.
+Israel began the journey, taking all his possessions, and he arrived in Beersheba.
 He offered sacrifices to the G-d of his father Isaac.

-46:2 G-d spoke to Israel in a night vision, and said, 'Jacob!
-Jacob!'
+G-d spoke to Israel in a night vision, and said, "Jacob!
+Jacob!"
+"Yes," replied [Jacob].
+[G-d] said, "I am the Omnipotent G-d of your father.

-'Yes,' replied [Jacob].

-46:3 [G-d] said, 'I am the Omnipotent G-d of your father.
 Do not be afraid to go to Egypt, for it is there that I will make you into a great nation.

-46:4 I will go to Egypt with you, and I will also bring you back again.
-Joseph will place his hands on your eyes.
-(Emphasis my own)
+I will go to Egypt with you, and I will also bring you back again.
+Joseph will place his hands on your eyes."
+(The Living Torah, bolding my own)

-I have always been intrigued, and quite honestly a bit confused, by the seemingly out of place phrase of "Do not be afraid to go to Egypt" ("al tira merdah mitzraimah").
+I have always been intrigued by the seemingly out of place phrase, "Do not be afraid to go to Egypt" ("al tira merdah mitzraimah").
 After all, Yaakov was going to be reunited with his long lost son Yosef!
 Moreover, his son was the viceroy of the most powerful country in the world.
-All of his physical needs would be assured, albeit in the midst of a terrible worldwide famine.
+All of Yaakov's physical needs would be assured, even in the midst of a terrible worldwide famine.
 Why, therefore, was he afraid?

-Rashi (1040-1105) suggests that Yaakov's fear stemmed from his being forced to leave Eretz Yisrael and go into Galut (the Diaspora).
-Initially, this is a particularly understandable fear since his father, Yitzhak, was enjoined by Hashem never to leave Israel.
+Rashi (1040-1105) suggests that Yaakov's fear stemmed from his being forced to leave Eretz Yisrael (the Land of Israel) and enter galut (the Diaspora).
+At first glance, this is a particularly understandable fear since his father, Yitzhak, was enjoined by Hashem never to leave Israel.
 Yet, Yaakov had done this once before when, at Rivka's request, he fled to Charan to avoid Eisav's anger and fury.
-(Sefer Bereishit 28:10) We know that he remained steadfast in his Torah commitment since, as Rashi explains, "garti is the gematria (numerical) equivalent of taryag [613]."
+(Sefer Bereishit 28:10) We know that he remained steadfast in his Torah commitment since, as Rashi explains, "garti is the gematria equivalent of taryag [613]."
 This, Rashi further suggests, teaches us that although Yaakov lived with Lavan the rasha (the evil one), he kept all of the mitzvot and did not learn from his evil ways.
-(Rashi to Seer Bereishit 32:5).
-Given all of this, why did Hashem have to assure him by stating: "Do not be afraid to go to Egypt"?
+(Sefer Bereishit 32:5).
+Therefore, why did Hashem seek to assure him by stating, "Do not be afraid to go to Egypt"?

-This question was asked and answered, as well, by the great Russian Torah scholar Rav Meir Lob ben Yechiel Michel Weiser (1809-1879), who is known to the world as the Malbim.
-He suggested that Yaakov had six different fears regarding going down to Egypt.
-Moreover, based upon careful and exact analysis, he proposed that each one of these fears is addressed by Hashem's comforting words to Yaakov.
+This question was asked, and answered as well, by the great Russian Torah scholar Rav Meir Lob ben Yechiel Michel Weiser (1809-1879), known to the world as "the Malbim."
+He suggested that Yaakov had six different fears concerning his impending travel to Egypt.
+Moreover, based upon careful and exact analysis, he proposed that each of these fears was addressed by Hashem's comforting words to Yaakov.
 His first fear was that of assimilation.
 Yaakov was afraid that the glittering and technologically advanced culture of Egypt would capture his children's interest and they would, G-d forbid, turn away from their own heritage and values.
-Hashem responded to this fear by telling him: "ki l'goi" ("I will make you in to a ...nation.")
+Hashem responded to this fear by telling him: "ki l'goi" ("I will make you into a ...nation.")
 What kind of nation would this be?
 As the Malbim states: "They [Yaakov's sons] would be clearly recognizable..." and they would remain a distinctly defined entity.
-Yaakov's second fear was that his family would be diminished in size as a result of the trials and tribulations of Galut.
+Yaakov's second fear was that his family would be diminished in size as a result of the trials and tribulations of galut.
 The Malbim opined that Hashem addressed this fear when He emphasized that not only would they remain a nation, but that they would also be gadol (great).